 Preferred uses: Roasting, mashing, salads, soups/stews

-Because of their waxy texture, the flesh of red potatoes stays firm throughout the cooking process, whether they are roasted or stewed.
+Because of their waxy texture, red potato flesh stays firm throughout cooking, whether roasted or stewed.
 Their thin yet vibrant red skin adds appealing color and texture to side dishes and salads.
-Reds are frequently used to make a tender yet firm potato salad or add pizazz to soups and stews, as well as served baked or mashed.
+Reds are frequently used to make a tender yet firm potato salad, add pizazz to soups and stews, and are served baked or mashed.
 Round reds are often referred to as “new potatoes,” but the term “new” technically refers to any type of potato harvested before reaching maturity.

 White Potatoes